Battle of Szőreg: Battle

-Profiting from Dembiński's surprizing decisions, the infantry of the Austrian reserve corps, started its deployment unhindered for a decisive attack.
+Profiting from Dembiński's surprising decisions, the infantry of the Austrian reserve corps, started its deployment unhindered for a decisive attack.
 Lieutenant General Franz Liechtenstein with the infantry organized from left to right in echelon formation, with the Benedek brigade on the left wing along the bank of the Maros, followed on his right slightly behind the Jablonowski brigade, more to the right by the Herzinger division organized in two lines, finally more to the right by a brigade of the Panyutyin division, while the 5 battalions and 18 cannons of its other brigade remained behind to take over the bridgehead.
 Seeing that the Hungarian artillery is about to completely cease to fire, and believing that the infantry is about to retreat, Liechtenstein gave order to the two brigades from the front to charge.
 Initially the units of the IX. corps led by Lieutenant Colonel Vilmos Lázár pushed them down from the dike.
 During this charge Lieutenant General Ludwig von Benedek, the commander of a brigade of the reserve corps, was wounded, being replaced by Colonel Siegenthal, who climbed with his soldiers on the dike, finding there no enemy soldiers, but the Jablonowski brigade and the Thun brigade which followed them, met Hungarian resistance.
 Some battalions and a battery of the division led by General Józef Wysocki was ordered to hold back the Austrians on the dike until the retreating artillery and the infantry were far away from Szőreg.
-So when the Jablonowski brigade climbed the dike, they were pushed back by the counter attack of these Hungarian battalions.
-Despite the initial Hungarian successes, the Austrian superiority started to prevail, and the Hungarian infantry, remained without artillery support, was forced to give up the line of the dike, and if Colonel Władisław Zamoyski would had not sent some cavalry companies to their help, the handful of Hungarian soldiers would had been all killed.
+So when the Jablonowski brigade climbed the dike, they were pushed back by the counterattack of these Hungarian battalions.
+Despite the initial Hungarian successes, the Austrian superiority started to prevail, and the Hungarian infantry, remained without artillery support, was forced to give up the line of the dike, and if Colonel Władisław Zamoyski would have not sent some cavalry companies to their help, the handful of Hungarian soldiers would have been all killed.
 In the end, thanks to the cavalry support they lost only one cannon and two ammunition wagons.

 During these events the Hungarian IV. corps too started to retreat from Törökkanizsa.